 Ab, plank and other single movement or muscle group challenges are unbalanced.
 They leave other places in your body unsupported and vulnerable to injury.
-Strengthen your abdominal muscles on their own, particularly ignoring the back of your body, pulls your spine out of balance, not to mention that tucking your tailbone and sucking in your tummy all the time add pressure to the discs of your spine, hurts your knees and ruins your pelvic floor.
+Strengthen your abdominal muscles on their own, particularly ignoring the back of your body, pulls your spine out of balance.
+And not to mention that tucking your tailbone and sucking in your tummy all the time add pressure to the discs of your spine, hurts your knees and ruins your pelvic floor.

 “Move the way that love makes you move.
 Move the way that joy makes you move.”